 - August 31, 2021 — Think Tank members announced

-CRNY represents a $125 million funding commitment, anchored by The Andrew W. Mellon Foundation, including $10 million in support from the Stavros Niarchos Foundation (SNF) and Ford Foundations.
+CRNY represents a $125 million funding commitment, anchored by $115 million from The Andrew W. Mellon Foundation and $5 million each from the Ford Foundation and the Stavros Niarchos Foundation (SNF).

 CRNY is a fiscally sponsored project of Tides Center.
 As a champion for progress and innovation, Tides provides CRNY with the organizational and operational support to help CRNY reach its mission.

 The ideas are not new, but the sense of urgency is.
 Artists have been grappling with these issues for some time.
 Inspired by the Comprehensive Employment and Training Act (CETA) Artists Project of 1978–80, Creatives Rebuild New York is an extension of Mellon Foundation President Elizabeth Alexander’s work on the Governor’s Reimagine New York Commission in 2021.
 The initiative was further developed in collaboration with Emil J. Kang, Program Director for Arts and Culture at Mellon, and CRNY’s Executive Director Sarah Calderon, who was previously managing director of ArtPlace America.